Ryan-Somers/loop/README.md

 ## Details
 <p>
-  This is a social media react app that I worked on following a tutorial on YouTube.
+  This is a social media react app that I worked on following a tutorial on YouTube from JSMastery.
   <br>
   <br>
   This features the use of different languages such as: